 A lot of monitor problems are related to the VGA cable.
 Sometimes the plug on one or more of the pins gets damaged or bent and a wire brakes inside the cable from frequent bending or usage.
 This is when we get a one color screen.

 The other known issue is when the picture resolution that comes from the graphics card is too high for the monitor to display. hen this will result in signs of distortion.T Sometimes, it is ghosting, other times, it is a shifted picture to the side, or the screen can display a mosaic picture.

 Strange horizontal lines indicate a problem with the computer power supply or a problem with the monitor.

 If the screen displays a low resolution, this almost always is a driver problem on the computer.
 Generic drivers that came with the Windows operating system will never display the picture as good as drivers from the manufacturer.

 Every monitor has a control menu.
 Almost all monitors today support ‘Plug & Play’ technology.
 The idea for ‘Plug & Play’ is that the monitor does not require any tweaks and all the information needed, it will get from the computer.

-If the monitor does not power on at all, then something must have happened to the power supply or the power adaptor.
-If the power adaptor fails, then it can be replaced with an original or generic one according to the voltage and amperage.
+If the monitor does not power on at all, then something must have happened to the power supply or the power adapter.
+If the power adapter fails, then it can be replaced with an original or generic one according to the voltage and amperage.